 When you think of traveling to Europe, you likely think of big-ticket destinations, like France or Germany.
 But there are 44 countries in Europe, and many of the less-visited countries among them are hidden gems.
 If you want to unlock these tiny countries’ wonders, here are five of the best small countries to visit in Europe and why.

 On the coast of the Adriatic Sea, you’ll find Croatia, a small country with a big heart.
 Croatia is popular for a few things, including its role in Game of Thrones, its natural beauty, ancient ruins, many islands, and honey.
+Among these, Croatia small ship cruises stand out as a popular and enchanting way to explore the country’s stunning coastline along the Adriatic Sea.
+These cruises provide an intimate and personalized experience, allowing travellers to immerse themselves in Croatia’s mesmerizing scenery, rich history, and warm hospitality.
+Croatia small ship cruises promise an unforgettable journey through this extraordinary destination.
 If you want to visit Croatia, one crucial thing to know is that you won’t have to pack a multi-language dictionary because many locals are fluent in English and happy to help you find your way around!

 Situated between Austria and Switzerland, Liechtenstein is a principality with lots to offer.
 Its scenery is unmatched, with Alpine forests, flowery meadows, and quaint towns all around.
 Don’t forget all the ancient castles you can tour!

 Plus, Liechtenstein is popular for its friendliness.
 When their Swiss neighbors accidentally shelled them in 1968, they laughed it off, and when they sent a troop of 80 soldiers to Italy during the Austro-Prussian War, they returned with all men alive plus a new friend.
 Who wouldn’t want to spend time in such a chill country?